(Revised May 30, 2018)

 (2) Base period plus any option periods exceeds three years.
 The authority of the head of the contracting activity to approve the determination and findings may not be delegated.

 (3) Exception.
 The approval requirements in paragraphs (d)(i)(A)(1) and (2) of this section do not apply to contracts that, as determined by the head of the contracting activity—

-(ii) Provide humanitarian assistance, disaster relief, or recovery from conventional, nuclear, biological, chemical, or radiological attack.
+(ii) Facilitate defense against or recovery from conventional, cyber, nuclear, biological, chemical or radiological attack;

 (B) Content of determination and findings.
 The determination and findings shall contain sufficient facts and rationale to justify that no other contract type is suitable.
 At a minimum, the determination and findings shall—

 (1) Include a description of the market research conducted;